The ultrasonic sensor is among the most effective ways of detecting levels with high reliability and sensing proximity.

 Examples of used microcontrollers include a Raspberry Pi,

 Ultrasonic sensors have ultrasonic technology that measures the target distance by giving out ultrasonic sound waves.

 Once the sound waves reach the target object, they get reflected and converted into an electrical signal.

 Notably, this action will only occur if the presence detection is within the sensing range.

 Often, short-range ultrasonic sensors have the ability for a closer and more stable detection range.

 Also, these proximity sensors have low power requirements and are very efficient in noisy environments.

 (image showing an ultrasonic sensor to measure pipe thickness.)

 Strengths and Weaknesses of Ultrasonic Sensors

-- Not affected by the object color, whether it is a translucent or transparent object.
+- It is not affected by the object's color, whether translucent or transparent.